-Our last day in the Main Building will be Friday, May 2.
 Are you looking for cluster computers late at night, but your favorite cluster is closed?
-Don't forget that the OIT has computers available 24 hours daily in the following locations: \ CCMB 210 25 Mac, 10 Sun CCMB G015 15 Mac DeBartolo 133 53 Mac, 26 Windows \ Fitzpatrick 177 99 Sun, 12 Mac \ Nieuwland 203 52 Sun 15 Mac \ Riley 211 \You might need to enter a door code to enter these clusters.
+Don't forget that the OIT has computers available 24 hours daily in the following locations:

+\ CCMB 210

+25 Mac, 10 Sun

+CCMB G015

+15 Mac

+DeBartolo 133 53 Mac, 26 Windows \ Fitzpatrick 177 99 Sun, 12 Mac

+\ Nieuwland 203 52 Sun

+\ Riley 211 15 Mac

+\You might need to enter a door code to enter these clusters.
 If you need to know a door code, bring your valid ND, SMC, or Holy Cross ID to any staffed cluster and ask the cluster consultant for the code.

-page 32 ■ JOCK STRIP There's no such thing as a loyal sports fan anymore A ll right, Dos Geses won Bookstore this year," exclaimed my SO Quickly reminded him that he was the same person that rooted for Primetime until they lost and Hot Carl and the Steamers before that.
+JOCK STRIP There's no such thing as a loyal sports fan anymore All right, Dos Geses won Bookstore this year," so exclaimed my friend Phil C. the other day.
+Quickly reminded him that he was the same person that rooted for Primetime until they lost and Hot Carl and the Steamers before that.